univ-of-utah-marriott-library-apple/radmind_auto_image_creator/README.md

 Automated OS X Imaging
 ======================

-This package provides the means to automatically create and save OS X images.
+Automagically create images for OS X computers using Radmind.

+(Still very much a work in progress.)